-Provide the Other Attachment information as an appendix to your project narrative.
-Do not attach a separate file.
-This appendix will not count in the project narrative page limitation.
+- Do not attach a separate file. - This appendix will not count in the project narrative page limitation.

-Do not attach any of the requested appendices described above as files for fields 9, 10, 11 and 12.
-Instead, follow the above instructions to include the information as appendices in the project narrative file (these appendices will not count in the project narrative page limitation).
+Do not attach any of the requested appendices described above as files for fields 9, 10, 11, and 12.
+Follow the above instructions to include the information as appendices in the project narrative file.
+These appendices will not count toward the project narrative's page limitation.